LottieJ/Undergrad-Project/README.md

 ### Identify families that have and have not been divided into subfamilies

-The Jupyter notebook `notebooks/identify_cooccuring_cazy_familes.ipynb` was ran using the input of `cazy_fams_subfams.csv` to split the CAZy families up depending on whether they contained subfamilies, and write the out-put to `Data/cooccurring_families/fams_with_subfams` and `Data/cooccurring_families/fams_withOUT_subfams` respectively.
+The Jupyter notebook [Co-occurring CAZy Families](https://lottiej.github.io/Undergrad-Project/notebooks/identify_cooccuring_cazy_familes.html) was ran using the input of `cazy_fams_subfams.csv` to split the CAZy families up depending on whether they contained subfamilies, and write the out-put to `Data/cooccurring_families/fams_with_subfams` and `Data/cooccurring_families/fams_withOUT_subfams` respectively.

 ### Identify groups of CAZy families that appear in the same protein together

-The notebook `identifying_cooccurring_cazy_families.ipynb` was used to go through `data/cooccurring_families/genbank_acc_multi_fams.csv` and find proteins that contained multiple CAZyme families.
+The notebook [Co-occurring CAZy Families](https://lottiej.github.io/Undergrad-Project/notebooks/identify_cooccuring_cazy_familes.html) was used to go through
+`data/cooccurring_families/genbank_acc_multi_fams.csv` and find proteins that contained multiple CAZyme families.
 The number of proteins containing that groups of CAZyme families was recorded and written to the output file `cooccurring_fams.csv`.